Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

   * Click "Edit".
     * Make your changes.
   * Click “Save”.
 * PLEASE NOTE that you cannot edit a webform that has already been submitted if you see the link “Re-ingest’ (in red font) because that means it has already been approved and ingested into Islandora.
 Ingested ones cannot be changed.
-If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete it.
+If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete the old one.

 ***

-**2. How to upload a file**
+**3. How to upload a file using a webform**

 * [THIS HAS NOT YET BEEN IMPLEMENT OR VERIFIED YET.]